ECTS

 Faculty of Science

-This course presents the biology of eukaryotic parasitic organisms, taking into account their diversity.
-Both unicellular and vertebrate organisms will be covered.
+This course presents the biology of parasitic eukaryotic organisms, taking into account their diversity.
+We will therefore cover both single-celled organisms and vertebrates.

-In addition to physiological, anatomical and morphological aspects, a great deal of attention will be devoted to describing their life cycles, which necessarily include a phase of transmission to an obligate host.
+In addition to physiological, anatomical, and morphological aspects, considerable attention will be given to describing their life cycles, which necessarily involve a phase of transmission to an obligate host.

 ECTS